Big Data: Wrangling 4.6M Rows with dtplyr (the NEW data.table backend for dplyr)

 If you need to learn

 dplyr as fast as possible - I recommend beginning with our Data Science Foundations DS4B 101-R Course.
-The 101 Course is available as part of the 3-Course R-Track Bundle, a complete learning system designed to transform you from beginner to advanced in under 6-months.
+The 101 Course is available as part of the R-Track System, a complete learning system designed to transform you from beginner to advanced in under 6-months.
 You will learn everything you need to become an expert data scientist.

 7.0 Additional Big Data Guidelines